Stage 3, Mittelbünden hut route: St. Antönien – Landquart

 Beschreibung

 The third day begins with the descent in the morning sun down to St. Antönien.
-For this you follow the singletrail parallel to the road for long stretches, only the last meters to the village center lead over the road with little traffic.
-Now it‘s time for the first ascent up to the Stelsersee lake.
-The ascent is a mixture of asphalt roads, gravel paths and singletrails.
-Finally the mountain ridge is reached, the view from up here over the high moor plain down to the Prättigau is first class.
-The descent is also first class, which initially leads over velvety meadow trails, then changes to gravel road for a bit, and then turns into the supertrail down to Buchen.
+For this, you follow the singletrail parallel to the road over long stretches; only the last few meters to the town center lead over a lightly trafficked road.
+Now comes the first climb up to Stelsersee.
+The ascent is a mix of paved roads, gravel paths, and singletrails.
+Finally, the mountain ridge is reached, and the view from up here over the raised bog plain down into the Prättigau is top-notch.
+The descent is also first-class, initially leading over silky-soft meadow trails, then switching to a gravel road for a stretch, before transitioning into the super trail down to Buchen.
 This section is the first but not the last highlight of the day.

-Because the Fadärastein is still the finalissima.
-For this you follow the trails along the river Landquart until Grüsch and then climb on the road up to Seewis.
-After passing through the village, you continue uphill and gain altitude on asphalt roads.
-Only the last meters up to the Fadärastein lead over a trail, where sometimes you have to push a meter or two.
-600 meters of altitude have been climbed from the valley floor near Grüsch, which is now repaid in the form of a first-class descent.
-The first meters along a rocky ledge are steep and tricky, then the path becomes more fun with every meter.
-One serpentine follows the other, the descent to Malans is fast, smooth and fun.
-In the winegrowing village of Malans, it is worthwhile to toast the past three days in one of the restaurants or in a traditional winery bistro (Torkel) in the middle of one of the wineries.
-Later, it is only a stone‘s throw to Landquart.
-Here the tour ends with the return journey by train to Chur or on the direct way home.
+Because the Fadärastein still stands as the grand finale.
+For this, you follow trails along the Landquart river up to Grüsch and then climb the road up to Seewis.
+Unrelentingly, you continue climbing after passing through the town, gaining altitude on paved roads.
+Only the last few meters up to the Fadärastein lead over a trail where occasionally you have to push the bike for a meter or two.
+You've climbed 600 vertical meters from the valley floor near Grüsch, which you now repay in the form of a first-class descent.
+The first meters along a rock band are steep and tricky; afterward, the path becomes more fun with every meter.
+Switchback follows switchback; fast, fluid, and fun it goes down to Malans.
+In the wine village of Malans, it's worth stopping in one of the inns or a traditional wine estate bistro (Torkel) amidst one of the vineyards to toast the past three days.
+It's only a stone's throw to Landquart afterward.
+Here the route ends with the return trip by train to Chur or directly home.

 Stages: